Ayn: A Tiny yet Competitive Indian Legal Language Model Pretrained from Scratch: Related Work

-Talking about legal evaluation, of law-specific LLMs needs benchmarks that focus on legal tasks.
-Since legal laws and processes vary by country and country specific, developing a single global legal LLM evaluation benchmark may not be desirable in our opinion.

-Legalbench \cite{guha2023legalbench} is a collaboratively constructed legal reasoning benchmark comprising 162 tasks in the USA law context.
-LawBench \citep{fei2023lawbench} is a similar benchmark in the Chinese context.
-However, such legal benchmarks in the Indian context do not exist to the best of our knowledge.
+Talking about the legal evaluation of law-specific LLMs requires benchmarks that focus on legal tasks.
+Since laws and legal processes vary by country and are country-specific, developing a single global legal LLM evaluation benchmark may not be desirable, in our opinion.
+LegalBench \citeplanguageresource{guha2023legalbench} is a collaboratively constructed legal reasoning benchmark comprising 162 tasks in the USA law context.
+However, to the best of our knowledge, such exhaustive legal benchmarks in the Indian context do not exist. \citetlanguageresource{shukla-etal-2022-legal} introduced a benchmark dataset for abstractive case summarization, and \citetlanguageresource{nigam-etal-2024-legal} introduced the largest legal judgment prediction benchmark dataset with explanations for the Indian judiciary. \citetlanguageresource{joshi-etal-2024-il} introduced a multilingual legal benchmark in nine Indian languages by consolidating existing benchmarks for eight different legal NLP tasks.